leoparente/netbox-learning/automation-zero-to-hero/README.md

 This workshop is intended to teach you the high-level concepts around intent-based networking, while also delivering you a fully functioning stack you can continue to experiment with.
 The workshop is split into sections covering different elements of the story.
 You should follow them sequentially.

-> [!TIP]
->
-> This guide relies heavily on ContainerLab which does not have native support for MacOS
-> You are very welcome to figure out MacOS and submit a PR

 ## Introduction Video (Click to launch :rocket:)
 [![Introduction Video](docs/images/videos/Introduction.png)](https://www.youtube.com/watch?v=iYRgVYqt8LU)
 ---